gulrenor/pllc/README.md

 About this Site
 ---------------
 The first thing you'll probably notice about this site is that in its current form, it's hosted on a CDN (LimeLight Network).
 There's currently no way to install anything server-side, and that means no option for a server-side language like PHP, or a CMS.
-It also won't parse `index.html` (or any other default) files at the root of a directory, so links must be directly to the html.
+It also won't redirect to `index.html` (or any other default) files at the root of a directory, so links must be directly to the html.

-Hugo was chosen as a means of providing some form of templating to greatly reduce (eliminate) existing repetition.
-It also provides a way to eliminate the need for `iframe`, making the site more easily searched for SEO and for a more logical sitemap creation.
+Hugo was chosen as a means of providing some form of templating to greatly reduce (and hopefully eliminate) existing repetition.
+It also provides a way to eliminate the need for `iframe`, making the site more easily crawled for SEO and for a more logical sitemap creation, not to mention ease of use.

-Hugo also cuts down on content repetition as pieces of content can be cross-referenced in multiple places without having to recreate it.
+Hugo also cuts down on content repetition as pieces of content can be cross-referenced in multiple places without having to duplicate it.

 Finally, Hugo offers a multilingual option, which will build the site with support for multiple languages, which is a requirement for this particular site.